dictybase-docker/developer-docs/src/pages/deployment/ingress.md

 ---

 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress)
-manages external access to services in kubernetes cluster.
-To configure ingress access we need to install
+manages external access to services in a Kubernetes cluster.
+To configure Ingress access we need to install

 - nginx-controller
 - [cert-manager](/certificate) for https access